bernhardAxonIvy/doc/source/designer-guide/introduction/preferences.rst

 SSL client key alias
    The name (alias) of the key to send to the SMTP server.
 If empty the first key found in the key store is used.

+Test mail address (from)
+   In the designer, this email address overwrites the sender setting in the inscription mask of the :ref:`process-element-email-step`.
+   Mails are not sent to
+   the address that is configured in the inscription mask but to this address.
+Therefore you can test the functioning of your processes without sending emails to the real addresses.

+Test mail address (to)
+   The same principle as above but for the recipient.

 Send Test Email
    Sends a test mail with the current settings.
 With the default